lluppesms/simple.ghcp.sdk.byok/.github/workflows-readme.md

 ## Azure Credentials

 Before you begin, you will need to set up the Azure Credentials secrets in the GitHub Secrets at the Repository level (or the environment level).
-These secrets and credentials will allow the GitHub Actions to deploy into Azure.

-See [https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-github-actions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-github-actions) for more info on how to create the service principal and set up these credentials.
+See the **[CreateGitHubSecrets.md](./CreateGitHubSecrets.md)** file for instructions on how to do this.

-> Note: this service principal must have contributor rights to your subscription (or resource group) to deploy the resources.

-You can customize and run the following commands, or you can set these secrets up manually by going to the Settings -> Secrets -> Actions -> Secrets.
+Once that is set up, you can customize and run the following commands, or you can set these secrets up manually by going to the Settings -> Secrets -> Actions -> Secrets.

 You can set these up at the Repository Level...